 - Coronavirus planning framework (doc)

-- Risk assessment tool (doc) updated 27 May
+- Risk assessment tool (choice of formats):

-- Guidance for managing staff attendance and absence (doc)
+- Staff attendance and absence (doc)

-- Guidance for schools on addressing individual staff concerns (pdf)
+- Addressing individual staff concerns (pdf)

 - Individual risk assessment and support plan template (doc)